Accenture/EcoSonar/README.md

 <a name="ecocode-config"></a>
 ## Ecocode Configuration

+For specific details on Ecocode, please look at their Github repository : https://github.com/green-code-initiative/ecoCode.
+You will find here https://github.com/Accenture/EcoSonar/tree/main/EcoSonar-SonarQube/ecocode the EcoCode Sonarqube plugin that needs to be imported into your Sonarqube instance.
+To install plugins, you can follow the same instructions provided for EcoSonar plugin https://github.com/Accenture/EcoSonar/tree/main/EcoSonar-SonarQube#install-sonarqube-plugin and copy/paste the 3 jar files into the same `extensions/plugins/` folder.

 When using Sonarqube as code analysis, a default Quality Profile is set up for each language.
 If you want to use EcoCode rules related to ecodesign, you will have to :
 - create a new Quality Profile based on the default one : click on the Setting icon for the languge you wish to extend and then Click on `Extend` and create the new Quality Profile